 This is pretty harsh.

-Now, Aaron Rodgers, now we're I like Aaron Rodgers.
+Now, I like Aaron Rodgers.

 He's a class act.

-I know I've actually talked to his dad on this program once before.
+I've actually talked to his dad on this program once before.

 I thought it was pretty disgusting.

-Um, he's making a really tough decision.
+You know, he's making a really tough decision.

 And even before that, you know, he makes a decision.

-I don't know why that doesn't stay in house to kind of protect him a little bit.
+I don't know why that doesn't stay in-house to kind of protect him a little bit.

-Although when I think about it, I thought it would have been you know more of a standing ovation type thing, and I thank you than booze, but um I said it this morning I I 100% respect him immensely for his decision.
+Although, when I think about it, I thought it would have been more of a standing ovation type thing and a thank you than booze.

 He's a fantastic player.

-He had a great career, and he's got a lot to be proud of.
+And he's got a lot to be proud of.

 And like many of us in this locker room, if not all of us, you know, we all have interests outside of football.

-Andrew is an extremely bright guy, and I'm sure you'll have a lot of things to transition into.
+And I'm sure he'll have a lot of things to transition into.

-I just thought that was, and a lot of the other NFL players are are saying similar things.
+I just thought that was, and a lot of the other NFL players are saying similar things.

-I have not heard has anyone heard Katie or Jason or Ethan or anybody, any player that came out and spoke out against him.
+Has anyone heard Katie or Jason or Ethan or anybody? player that came out and spoke out against him.

 I've not heard that.

-I I haven't heard any player.
+I haven't heard any player.

 It's driving me nuts.